 Uncategorized Category: What is it?

-When it comes to organizing content in WP, tags, and categories are two of the most used functions.
+When it comes to organizing content in WordPress, tags, and categories are two of the most used functions.

 In other words, tags only appear when you add them to your post.
 So it’s fine if your post has no tags or has an endless number of tags.